Benefits of Quitting WeedTop 10 Reasons to Quit Smoking Weed

 People who use marijuana daily and who carry a variant of the AKT1 gene, which affects dopamine levels in the striatum, are seven times more likely to develop psychosis.
 Additionally, adults who began smoking weed in adolescence and also carry a variant of the gene for catechol-O-methyltransferase (COMT) are also at a greater risk for developing psychosis.

 Smoking weed has also been known to worsen the illness for people who already suffer from schizophrenia, and intensifies the symptoms of various mental health conditions such as depression, anxiety, bipolar disorder, and suicidal thoughts.
 In some cases, smoking weed can cause schizophrenic-like episodes in people who do not suffer from the condition.
 And though it is temporary, it can be quite frightening for the user and those nearby.
+If you’d like to learn more about how you quit weed.

 Seriously.
 Don’t Smoke and Drive